 But no matter how successful organizations like Beacon of Hope Uganda are at attracting young volunteers, they all face a significant problem—the lack of so-called “volunteer retention.”

-Volunteer commitment (or lack thereof) is a problem that all ministries struggle with—only a handful have stuck with Sugartree, for example, over the six years of its existence.
-“Most people find out the difference between service and being patted on the back,” Foster said.
-“People have to understand this type of ministry isn’t one where there will be a reward on Earth.”
+Volunteer commitment (or lack thereof) is a problem that all organizations struggle with—only a handful have stuck with Beacon of Hope Uganda, for example, over the ten years of its existence.